Extending the planar theory of anyons to quantum wire networks: Braiding and fusion on the circle

 As a final comment to this section, we note the connection of the $D$-symbols $D^{1a}_a$ to the twist factors.
 The symbol $D^{1a}_a$ is associated with the $\delta$-move taking just a single anyon $a$ around the circle.
 This is exactly the move which in the $2D$ anyon theory corresponds to the topological twist.
 Indeed, for every anyon model, the solutions to the $D$-hexagons \eqref{eq::Dhexagon} always contain the topological twist $\theta_a$ expressed in terms of the planar $R$-symbols in Equation \eqref{eq::Twist_Rsym} as a special case.
 However, for our graph anyon models we do not have the relation \eqref{eq::Twist_Rsym} and thus we {\emph{define}} the generalised topological twist as

 So-defined topological twists typically can have more possible values than their counterparts known from the $2D$ theory.
 For example, anyons with $\mathbb{Z}_3$ fusion have only third roots of unity as conventional twists, while the solutions to equations \eqref{eq::Dhexagon} also allow for ninth roots of unity as topological twists.
-Another example is the TY($\mathbb{Z}_{3}$) fusion category which admits no braiding at all, yet has solutions to equations \eqref{eq::Dhexagon}.
+Another example is the TY($\mathbb{Z}_{3}$) fusion category which admits no planar braiding or braiding on a trijunction at all, yet has solutions to equations \eqref{eq::Dhexagon}.
 These solutions can be found in Appendix \ref{subsec::TYZ3_sol_circle}.

 Importantly, the above defined anyon theory on the circle is readily coherent, i.e. the $D$-hexagon \eqref{eq::Dhexagon} implies the compatibility of anyon fusion with the $\delta$-braid for any $N>3$ (see Appendix \ref{sec::CircleCoherence} for the proof).
 We present solutions of the $D$-hexagons for low-rank anyon models in Section \ref{sec:solutions} and Sections \ref{sec::IsingCircle}, \ref{sec::circle_solutions} and \ref{subsec::TYZ3_sol_circle}.
 We have found that all the tested models are rigid, i.e. have a finite number of solutions with no free parameters left.
 We note that our anyons on a circle graph bears a striking resemblance to the tube category, see for example \cite{Graphical_Approach_Tube}, however, this connection is outside the scope of this work.